Frequently Asked Questions

 A Labor Surplus Area (LSA) is a civil jurisdiction that has a civilian average annual unemployment rate during the previous two calendar years of 20 percent or more above the average annual civilian unemployment rate for all states (including Puerto Rico) during the same 24-month reference period.
-If the National annual average unemployment rate during the referenced period is less than 6.0 percent then the qualifying rate if 6.0 percent.
-If the National annual average unemployment rate during the referenced period is above 10 percent then the qualifying rate is 10 percent.
+If the National annual average unemployment rate during the referenced period is less than 6.0% then the qualifying rate is 6.0%.
+If the National annual average unemployment rate during the referenced period is above 10% then the qualifying rate is 10%.

 What is a Civil Jurisdiction?

 - A city of at least 25,000 population on the basis of the most recently available estimates from the Bureau of the Census; or